25% OFF On Grammarly Premium

 Ginger Vs. Grammarly: Overview

-Both Grammarly and Ginger somewhat serve the same purpose, which is to help you write better.
+Both Grammarly and Ginger serve the same purpose: to help you write better.
 However, certain unique features set the two apart.
-Let us have a deep look at both tools.
+Let’s take a deep look at both tools.

 Ginger: Overview